Colleges want in-person teaching for fall semester, but professors are pushing back

 CORONAVIRUS SHUTDOWN CAUSES CATHOLIC SCHOOL CLOSURES

-“I hope many students choose to return to campus in the fall, as I believe not only is it better to learn in an environment designed for learning, but I also believe we are getting more for our money’s worth,” Henry Bojanowski, a BU student, told BU Today.
+“I hope many students choose to return to campus in the fall, as I believe not only is it better to learn in an environment designed for learning, but I also believe we are getting more for our money’s worth,” Henry Bojanowski, a Boston University student, told BU Today.
 “Additionally, I think many people would benefit from a more social environment like the BU campus, since the vast majority of us have been socially distancing for quite a while.”

 Understandably, schools want to avoid such an experience.

-Purdue University President Mitch Daniel wrote an op-ed in The Washington Post, arguing that it would be “anti-scientific” and “an unacceptable breach of duty” not to reopen.
+Purdue University President Mitch Daniels wrote an op-ed in The Washington Post, arguing that it would be “anti-scientific” and “an unacceptable breach of duty” not to reopen.

 CLICK HERE TO GET THE FOX NEWS APP